Instagram’s Chronological Feed is BackJanuary 12, 2022 - 7 minutes read

 The fact of the matter is that Instagram had a feed option that users enjoyed as it was accurate, quick, and simple, and yet the company opted to “fix” that option and rely on an algorithm that ultimately failed.
 In other words, the chronological option should have never gone away in the first place.
 Instagram is an app designed for users to browse and discover things they like, and relying on an algorithm to choose these things for users is simply counterintuitive.

 Nevertheless, Instagram is finally getting it right (again).
 These new feed options will give users the freedom to virtually hand-pick their own content in descending order as they scroll down from the top of the app.
-And, while the new options are still in the testing phase, it is suspected that these options will be rolled out to select users soon and the global rollout will be completed within the first half of 2022.Tags: AI App Developer, AI app developers, android app developer, app dev, app developer, App Developer Conference, application design, instagram, Instagram Direct, mobile application, Portland, portland app, portland app developer
+And, while the new options are still in the testing phase, it is suspected that these options will be rolled out to select users soon and the global rollout will be completed within the first half of 2022.Tags: app news, apple news, application design, Chicago Android app developers, Chicago app development, Chicago iPhone app developer, Chicago iPhone app developers, Chicago mobile app developer, Chicago tech, developer news, instagram, Instagram Direct, ios news, ipad app development Chicago, iPhone app developer Chicago, mobile app news, mobile application